Why Healthcare Advocacy Is Important

 • Guiding patients through their medical care, insurance questions, and administrative and legal tasks

 How do patients and healthcare advocates connect?
-Sometimes patients and their families hire independent health advocates or individuals who work for advocacy organizations.
-Employers, insurance companies, and hospitals may also offer patients health advocates.
+Sometimes patients and their families hire independent healthcare advocates or individuals who work for advocacy organizations.
+Employers, insurance companies, and hospitals may also offer patients healthcare advocates.

 Types of Healthcare Advocacy